Lakeside (band)

-Lakeside is an American funk band, best known for their 1980 number one R&B hit, "Fantastic Voyage".
+Lakeside is an American funk band, best known for their 1980 number one R&B hit "Fantastic Voyage".

 Band history

 Formation and early years

-In 1969, guitarist Stephen Shockley from Dayton, Ohio formed a group called the Young Underground after he had departed a group known as the Monterreys.
+In 1969, guitarist Stephen Shockley from Dayton, Ohio formed a group named the Young Underground after he had departed a group known as the Monterreys.
 Vocalist Mark Woods, who was a member of another local band called the Nomads, joined up with Shockley's band.
-In 1971, the Nomads and the Young Underground took on a new, singular identity: With the addition of Thomas Shelby and Mark Wood's sister Shirley Wood, they became Ohio Lakeside Express.
+In 1971, the Nomads and the Young Underground took on a new, singular identity: with the addition of Thomas Shelby and Mark Wood's sister Shirley Wood, they became Ohio Lakeside Express.

-In 1971, the group became acquainted with Eddie Thomas of Curtom, a record label owned and operated by Mr. Thomas and his partner, Curtis Mayfield.
-Eddie Thomas left Curtom to form his own label: "Lakeside", which he named after the south-side of Chicago.
+In 1971, the group became acquainted with Eddie Thomas of Curtom, a record label owned and operated by Mr. Thomas and his partner Curtis Mayfield.
+Eddie Thomas left Curtom to form his own label, "Lakeside", which he named after the south-side of Chicago.
 Lakeside (the record label) signed Ohio Lakeside Express.
 Eddie Thomas had a number of producers expressing interest in producing an album for Lakeside, but nothing materialized at this stage in their career.
-That would soon change, as Shirley chose not to pursue her singing career - so they added Ricky Abernathy as a new singer.
+That would soon change, as Shirley chose not to pursue her singing career, so they added Ricky Abernathy as a new singer.

-At "Mavericks Flats", another of the big-time venues of the day, by now they added another vocalist (Otis Stokes) to replace Ricky Abernathy, and a new percussionist (Fred Lewis).
+At Mavericks Flats, another of the big-time venues of the day, by now they added another vocalist (Otis Stokes) to replace Ricky Abernathy, and a new percussionist (Fred Lewis).
 The group was seen by Dick Griffey, a promoter handling successful artists like Stevie Wonder.
 Impressed by the group, he offered his friendship and advice, and began informally managing Lakeside in early 1975.
 It was also in 1974 that Lakeside met Frank Wilson and signed a deal with Motown.
 Motown was promoting and prioritizing other groups, and shelved what they had produced for Lakeside.

-When Frank Wilson left Motown in 1976 for ABC Dunhill, he formed his own production company called Spec-O-Lite Productions and signed Lakeside after convincing them to drop the "Ohio" and "Express".
+When Frank Wilson left Motown in 1976 for ABC Dunhill, he formed his own production company named Spec-O-Lite Productions and signed Lakeside after convincing them to drop the "Ohio" and "Express".

 In 1977, Lakeside's success began to accelerate.
 That year, the group released their eponymous debut album, which featured the single "If I Didn't Have You".
-About this time the group debuted on Soul Train, performing a Beloyd Taylor and Peter Cor composition "Shine On", which helped pave the way for future success.
+About this time, the group debuted on Soul Train, performing a Beloyd Taylor and Peter Cor composition "Shine On", which helped pave the way for future success.
 As Lakeside added barefoot drummer Fred Alexander, Jr., the band was approached by Whitfield Records, Motown, and Solar Records.
-Lakeside chose Solar Records, owned by Dick Griffey, with stable mates The Whispers, Shalamar, Midnight Star, Klymaxx, and Carrie Lucas.
+Lakeside chose Solar Records, owned by Dick Griffey, with stablemates The Whispers, Shalamar, Midnight Star, Klymaxx, and Carrie Lucas.